LouisIkpon/RowHealth/README.md

 To evaluate campaign performance, the insights focused on the following key metrics:

-- Impressions:
+- Impressions: The number of people who saw a marketing campaign.
-- Cost per Click (CPC):
+- Cost per Click (CPC): The amount an advertiser pays each time a user clicks on their advertisement
-- Signup Rate:
+- Signup Rate: The percent of people who see a campaign and subsequently sign up for a Row Health plan
-- Cost per Signup:
+- Cost per Signup: The average dollars spent in order to acquire a signup from each campaign.
-- Click through Rate (CTR):
+- Click through Rate (CTR): The percent of people who see a campaign and click on the associated link.

 ## Marketing Insights